psi4/psi4/doc/sphinxman/source/brianqc.rst

 Note that there are several prerequisites for using BrianQC, including having a supported GPU available in the computing node and having the proper GPU drivers installed.
-Please refer to the BrianQC manual for a full list of prerequisites.
+Please refer to the `BrianQC manual <https://www.brianqc.com/download/>`_ for a full list of prerequisites.

-..
-TODO: when we make the manual available from the homepage, link directly to it

 When installing BrianQC, choose the SDK installation by setting the :envvar:`BRIANQC_SDK_INSTALL` envoronment variable to `1`.